mstuyts/phpQGISrepository/README.md

 ## How to install
 * Upload all files from  this Github repository to your server that can handle PHP scripts.
 * Upload your valid QGIS Python Plugin zip-files to the 'downloads' subfolder.
 It already contains an example plugin.
-You can delete this example if you want.
+You can delete this example if you want. **Make sure the name of the zip-file is the same as the main directory in the zip-file: for example if the main directory in your zip-file is called MyPlugin, your zip-file should be named MyPlugin.zip.**
 * Have a drink and enjoy your newly installed repository.

 ## How to use your repository